 This Annual Report on Form 10-K contains "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995, which statements involve substantial risks and uncertainties.
-Any statements in this Annual Report on Form 10-K about the Company's future expectations, plans and prospects, including statements about its strategy, future operations, development of its product candidates, the review of strategic alternatives and the outcome of such review and other statements containing words such as "believes," "anticipates," "plans," "expects," "estimates," "intends," "predicts," "projects," "targets," "could," "may," and similar expressions, constitute forward-looking statements, although not all forward-looking statements include such identifying words.
+Any statements other than statements of historical or current fact in this Annual Report on Form 10-K are forward looking statements.
+In some instances, you can identify forward-looking statements by the use of words such as "believes," "anticipates," "plans," "expects," "estimates," "intends," "predicts," "projects," "targets," "could," "may," and similar expressions, although not all forward-looking statements include such identifying words.
 Forward-looking statements include, but are not limited to statements regarding:

-- our product development plans, expectations for and the timing of commencement, enrollment, completion, data, and release of results of clinical trials for our product candidates; - our estimates regarding expenses, capital requirements and needs for additional financing; - our strategies with respect to our preclinical and clinical development programs; - our plans, strategy and timing to obtain and maintain regulatory approvals of our product candidates; - expectations about our future financial performance or condition.
+- our product development plans, expectations for and the timing of commencement, enrollment, completion, data, and release of results of clinical trials for our product candidates; - our estimates regarding expenses, capital requirements and needs for additional financing; - our strategies with respect to our preclinical and clinical development programs; - · our plans, strategy and timing to obtain and maintain regulatory approvals of our product candidates; - · our review of strategic alternatives and the outcome of such review; and - our expectations about our future financial performance or condition.

-Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including the factors listed under "Risk Factor Summary" below.
+Actual results may differ materially from those indicated by such forward-looking statements as a result of various factors, including the factors listed under "Risk Factor Summary" below.
 These risks and uncertainties, as well as other risks and uncertainties that could cause the Company's actual results to differ significantly from the forward-looking statements contained herein, are described in greater detail in Part I, Item 1A.
 Risk Factors in this Annual Report on Form 10-K.